amadeus4dev/amadeus-java/README.md

                       .and("adults", 2)
                       .and("max", 3)
       );

+// Flight Offer Search v2 POST
+// body can be a String version of your JSON or a JsonObject FlightOfferSearch[] flightOffersSearches = amadeus.shopping.flightOffersSearch.post(body);

 // Flight Choice Prediction
 // Note that the example calls 2 APIs: Flight Low-fare Search & Flight Choice Prediction